-Our investigations are well planned and diligently documented.
+Our investigations are at the basis of all our work.
+Meticulous, thoroughly and strictly planned and diligently documented, some take over two years to gather accurate, compelling and actionable evidence of the criminal activities of the networks trafficking wildlife.
 We make use of case management and intelligence analysis software employed by law enforcement agencies around the world.
 This allows us to provide our evidence and criminal analyses to law enforcement agencies in a format they are familiar with.

 At the core of our work are our investigation team and undercover operatives.
 With a multidisciplinary background, the team is made up of former law enforcement officers from Australia, the US, the EU and Asian countries and have a combined 325-plus years of law enforcement experience in major case investigations, international wildlife trafficking investigation, surveillance, undercover and intelligence analysis.
 Our law enforcement experts also train law enforcement agencies in wildlife crime investigation techniques.